PavleProd/PavleProd/README.md

   An assembler, compiler, and emulator for imaginary computer architecture, similar to x86

 - **[MicroJava Compiler](https://github.com/PavleProd/MikrojavaCompiler)**
-  A compiler for the Mikrojava programming language that translates code into bytecode executable on the MJVM.
+  A compiler for the MicroJava programming language that translates code into bytecode executable on the MJVM.

 ## Games